Espresso-Aficionados/website/guides/profiling.md

 # How to Profile

 ## What is extraction?
 How about TDS?
 Extraction is the percentage of soluble mass that left your coffee puck and ended up in the beverage.
-TDS is the percentage of the final beverage that is coffee and not water.
+Total Dissolved Solids (TDS) is the percentage of the final beverage that is made up of dissolved coffee solids and not water.

 Here's a simple example.
 If you have a 20g puck and a 10% TDS from a 1:2 ratio, you have moved 4 grams of coffee into the cup and therefore extracted 20% of the mass.
 How do I know this?
 The equation for estimating extraction from the ratio and TDS is
 `EY = (brewed coffee weight * TDS) / (dry grounds weight)`